daniel-beranek/next-rtr/README.md

 # Next.js Ready-To-Run (RTR) Template

 This is a quick start template for your Next project.
-Simply clone it, follow the Quick Setup guide, and it will be ready to run.
+Simply click the `Use this template` button, follow the Quick Setup guide, and it will be ready to run.

 ## What is pre-packaged in this template?